andrzejostrowski/JenkinsScripts/README.md

 JenkinsScripts
 ==============

-usefull scripts for jenkins CI server
+Usefull scripts for jenkins CI server

+mandatoryPluginsChecker - check if all mandatory plugins are installed